bump-sh/docs/src/_guides/openapi/specification/v3.1/understanding-structure/http-requests.md

 ---
 title: HTTP Requests
 authors: phil
-excerpt: Learn your way around the OpenAPI description format for HTTP APIs by learning the basic structure.
+excerpt: Define HTTP requests in your OpenAPI to help users know the rules on what to send and how.
 date: 2024-07-09
 ---